VlachosGroup/ckineticsdb-documentation/CKineticsDB_UI.md

 <ins>Note</ins>: The following documentation uses a generic application name 'ckineticsdb'.
 Users should use the application name with the appropriate extension as available for their OS.

+Ubuntu and Mac users may need to use a preceeding './' before the application name when using the command line.

+For example: ./CKineticsDB gui

 ```python
 ckineticsdb